xephora/Threat-Remediation-Scripts/OneLaunch/readme.md

 ### Updates

 - An update to OneLaunch seem to have broke the existing script.
 I've updated and optimized the script.
-- Thank you to @mcrommert for reporting the issue.
+- Thank you to @mcrommert for reporting the issue https://github.com/xephora/Threat-Remediation-Scripts/issues/3.